ABOUT ALAN RUSBRIDGER

 Three of these stories – Wikileaks, phone hacking and Snowden – later become films made, or currently in the pipeline, by Stephen Spielberg, George Clooney and Oliver Stone.

-In 2014 I published a memoir of journalism and music, Play it Again, describing how a passion for amateur music-making (piano andclarinet) helped achieve a semi-sane work/life balance in the most stressful of times.
-I am now writing a book, Breaking News, about what journalism was; where it is going; and what it may become.
+In 2014 I published a memoir of journalism and music, Play it Again, describing how a passion for amateur music-making (piano and clarinet) helped achieve a semi-sane work/life balance in the most stressful of times.
+My new book, Breaking News - about what journalism was; where it is going; and what it may become - was published by Canongate in September 2018 in London; and by FSG in December in New York.

 I have also written a screen play, Fields of Gold (BBC1) with Ronan Bennett; a screenplay for Working Title for a full length animation feature; and a play about Beethoven.
-I write regularly for the New York Review of Books and the New Statesman.
+I have written regularly for the New York Review of Books, the Observer and the New Statesman.

-I am Chair of the Reuters Institute for the Study of Journalism and sit on the Board of the Royal National Theatre and Leeds Piano Festival.
+I am Chair of the Reuters Institute for the Study of Journalism and sit on the Board of the Royal National Theatre and the New York-based Committee to Protect Journalists.
 I was previously chair of the Photographers’ Gallery and the National Youth Orchestra.
+I chair the Oxford Chamber Music Festival.